weimingtom/OpenKH/README.md

 The project is entirely C# but we will surely re-write it in a near future on C++.

 /!\THIS PROJECT IS ALMOST ABANDONNED NOW DON'T EXPECT NEW THINGS BEFORE A WHILE/!\

+2nd EDIT: I actually really abandonned the project, kinda makin' new shits privately but not contributing to Xeey repo anymore since I'm the only one.